josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 ## What this is (and isn't)

-**This is advice for anyone actively looking for a job in tech, or about to start**.
+**This is advice for anyone actively looking for a job in tech, or about to start**, particularly developers.
 It aims to cover the search, from beginning to end.

 Just to get this out of the way right off the bat: I'm no authoritative expert, either on hiring or on tech in general.
 If there was a talking heads-style TV show about tech careers, nobody would call me up to sit on the panel.